Retr0Wawe/simple-RAT-tool/README.md

 # simple-RAT-tool v1.3
-A very simple tool for remote administration of your computer, implemented using dll and sockets.
+A very simple tool for remote administration of your computer, implemented on sockets.
+The file is compiled as dll.

 ### Start Server:
 ```cpp